nossbigg/eslint-plugin-clean-code-react/docs/rules/no-unnecessary-class-component.md

 # no-unnecessary-class-component

-Ensures that unnecessary class components are not allowed.
+Unnecessary class components are not allowed.

 ## Rule Details